- What network does my device connect to?

 Depending on if your device is Windows or Mac, district-owned or personal, there are different networks your device will connect to.
 Attempting to connect to the wrong network could cause problems accessing district resources such as network drives, printers, and more.

-The district runs three wireless networks in all buildings.
+The district runs multiple wireless networks in our buildings.
 District-owned devices automatically connect to the appropriate network:

 |PantherWiFi||District-owned Apple devices (Macs, iPads, et al.)|